Herbert Murrill: Post war and the BBC

 Murrill's primary musical role from 1936 onwards (interrupted by the war) was working for the BBC, first as assistant to Victor Hely-Hutchinson and then to Steuart Wilson, whom he finally succeeded as Head of Music in 1950.
 During his brief tenure as head he clashed with the conductor Malcolm Sargent.
 Sargent's biographer Richard Aldous portrays Murrill as an archetypal BBC Music Department insider of that period: "home to the dispossessed of English musical life, a place where frustrated composers and academics...licked their wounds and passed judgement over their more successful contemporaries".
 Alan Frank disagreed, calling him "an outstanding success" at the BBC as well as "a skilled organist and pianist, a stimulating teacher [and] a composer of considerable charm".

 Towards the end of 1951 Murrill was diagnosed with cancer, and had left his post at the BBC by Christmas.
 He died in London and was cremated at Marylebone Crematorium on 29 July 1952.

 Musical works

 Murrill's affinities were Francophile (Ravel) and mildly middle-Stravinskian, both influences tempered by an English take on neo-classicism.
 The early works include the jazz opera Man in Cage (1930), which ran for eight weeks at the Grafton Theatre in London while he was still at university.
-He wrote film scores for And So To Work (1936) and The Daily Round (1937), short educational films directed by Richard Massingham, as well as incidental music for two plays by W. H. Auden, The Dance of Death and The Dog Beneath the Skin.
-In October 1937 he and his wife Alice Good were at Alexandra Palace playing two pianos to accompany the live television revue Full Moon, written by Archie Harradine and produced by Eric Crozier, with music by Murrill.
+He wrote film scores for And So to Work (1936) and The Daily Round (1937), short educational films directed by Richard Massingham, as well as incidental music for two plays by W. H. Auden, The Dance of Death and, also by Christopher Isherwood, The Dog Beneath the Skin.
+In October 1937 he and his first wife Alice Good were at Alexandra Palace playing two pianos to accompany the live television revue Full Moon, written by Archie Harradine and produced by Eric Crozier, with music by Murrill.